Scholarship and Endowment Fund

 - Anne N. Chenault Access Scholarship - Established by Kenneth Chenault ’69 to honor his mother Anne N. Chenault, this scholarship supports financial accessibility to our school for students with strong academic promise and leadership potential.

-- Jennings Family Scholarship - Established by William J. and Paula Jennings, this scholarship supports diversity by providing financial assistance to students for whom Waldorf education would otherwise not be possible.
+- Jennings Family Scholarship - Established by Bill and Paula Jennings, this scholarship supports diversity by providing financial assistance to students for whom Waldorf education would otherwise not be possible.

 - Laszlo Jurak Scholarship Fund - Established by a group of alumni to honor the many years of dedicated service of Laszlo Jurak as Waldorf's Athletic Director to support an exceptional student-athlete with demonstrated leadership on and off the athletic field.